Russian finmin plans to issue sovereign Eurobond on June 23 -source

-MOSCOW, June 9 The Russian Finance Ministry provisionally plans to issue a new sovereign Eurobond on June 23, a financial market source told Reuters on Friday.
+MOSCOW, June 9 (Reuters) - The Russian Finance Ministry provisionally plans to issue a new sovereign Eurobond on June 23, a financial market source told Reuters on Friday.

 Two other financial market sources said the ministry planned to offer an outstanding sovereign Eurobond - maturing in 2028 - as a swap for a new paper, but the timing of the swap was unclear.